matrixgpt/matrix-chatgpt-bot/README.md

 # Configure

-## Bot

 ```
 cp .env.example .env
 ```

 You must adjust the settings in the `.env` file according to your needs.
-See below for help.

 ## Matrix
 You need a Matrix account on Matrix.org (or any other server).

-The bot outputs MATRIX_ACCESS_TOKEN to the console if it is not already set but MATRIX_BOT_USERNAME & MATRIX_BOT_PASSWORD are.
+The bot outputs `MATRIX_ACCESS_TOKEN` to the console if it is not already set but `MATRIX_BOT_USERNAME` & `MATRIX_BOT_PASSWORD` are.

-You must set MATRIX_ACCESS_TOKEN to use this token.
+You must set `MATRIX_ACCESS_TOKEN` to use this token.
 Do not use it with any other client.

-You no longer need to use the MATRIX_BOT_PASSWORD field but you can leave it set if you want.
+You no longer need `MATRIX_BOT_PASSWORD` set but you can leave it if you want.

 ## OpenAI / ChatGPT